 Recommendation: We recommend that the finance department develop a formal procedure to ensure that all accounts of the Village are reconciled monthly by the finance department in the month the statements are received.
 We also recommend that the reconciliations be formally reviewed and approved by the assistant finance director and that all old outstanding checks be voided and reissued or otherwise resolved.

-This Single Audit Finding is repeated from the prior year and was reported in the Schedule of Findings and Questioned Costs for the year ended December 31, 2008 as Single Audit Finding 08-03.
-This Single Audit Finding is repeated in the current year as Single Audit Finding 10-03.
-Corrective Action Plan While Staff has made improvements in time for the FY 2009 fieldwork, the department has shifted workload to and is configuring different procedures to reconcile bank statements within two weeks of receiving necessary documents from the various depository institutions.
-Status - Comment is repeated at December 31, 2010.
+This Single Audit Finding is repeated from the prior year and was reported in the Schedule of Findings and Questioned Costs for the year ended December 31, 2009 as Single Audit Finding 09-03.